We strive to protect and preserve one day at a time :)

 We have also set aside a budget for the firebreaks and the next fire season, which is now ... and that is pretty much what we can afford to do this year.

-But it was not all doom and gloom: TREEZ teamed up with TIYENI who provided training in deep bed farming methods to a group of interested community members.
-The idea is that the soil is tilled at a deeper level and the beds made wider, a mix of artificial fertiliser and manures are applied and water is better retained so as to increase the overall productivity of the soil.
+But it was not all doom and gloom: TREEZ teamed up with TIYENI who provide training in deep bed farming methods to a group of interested community members.
+The idea is that the soil is tilled at a deeper level and the beds made wider, manure-based compost is applied and water is better retained so as to increase the overall productivity of the soil and decrease the dependancy on artificial fertilisers.

 Aaron, one of our TREEZ co-ordinators was so impressed that he went on to teach and apply these methods to his conservation group!